 How to Avoid Problems Managing Virtual Employees

-4 Steps to Best Manage Teleworkers, Remote Employees and Virtual Teams:
+How to Best Manage Teleworkers, Remote Employees and Virtual Teams

-- Facilitate Collaboration and Create Accountability: Ensure that your team has a means of sharing work easily and establish an expectation of transparency through your own actions.
-Just as technology enables remote work, it can also help with the collaboration.
-Many companies use SharePoint or cloud services to post internal work products, but Google Drive has similar functionality for little to no cost.
+Ensure that your team has a means of sharing work easily and establish an expectation of transparency through your own actions.
+Just as technology enables remote work, it can also help with collaboration.
+Many companies use SharePoint or cloud services to post internal work products, and Google Drive has similar functionality for little to no cost.
 If you set the example of sharing work by posting your project timelines or staffing matrixes, team members will follow your lead.

-- Monitor Trust and Morale Closely: As I’ve already mentioned, trust is perhaps the most critical element of a successful telework or virtual work arrangement.
+As I’ve already mentioned, trust is perhaps the most critical element of successful telework or virtual work arrangements.
 When trust has been lost, morale and productivity will quickly drop.
-As a manager, you play a critical part in monitoring the pulse of the group via one to one communications, group meetings and employee engagement.
+As a manager, you play a critical part in monitoring the pulse of the group via one-to-one communications, group meetings, and employee engagement.

-The percentage of virtual workers has risen steadily over the past decade and despite some high profile policy reversals from companies like Best Buy and Yahoo!, this trend is sure to continue.
+The percentage of virtual workers has risen steadily over the past decade and this trend is sure to continue now that the majority of American workers have experienced remote work on an indefinite basis with COVID-19.
 When managed properly, telework can provide meaningful flexibility that helps motivate and retain good employees.

 For additional resources on staying connected with your team during this remote environment, visit: